charmm

 $$\begin{aligned} S_{\text{el}}(r) = \begin{cases} \left(1-\frac{r^2}{r_\text{c}^{2}}\right)^2 & \text{if } r \le r_\text{c}\\ 0 & \text{if } r \le r_\text{c} \\ \end{cases} \end{aligned}$$

-For periodic systems, one can use the particle mesh Ewald (PME) (electrostatic pme) method to calculate long-range electrostatic interactions.
-Also, rcutoff should be smaller than the half of periodic box size to avoid self interactions.
+For periodic systems, the Particle Mesh Ewald (PME) method (specified as electrostatic pme) can be used to calculate long-range electrostatic interactions.
+Additionally, rcutoff should be smaller than half the size of the periodic box to avoid self-interactions.

 PSF File Format

-A protein structure file (PSF) is a file format utilized to describe the topological information of biological macromolecules.
-PSF files primarily store information regarding atoms, bonds, angles, dihedral angles, and improper force terms.
-However, they do not contain atomic coordinates intrinsically.
+A Protein Structure File (PSF) is a file format used to describe the topological information of biological macromolecules.
+PSF files primarily store data related to atoms, bonds, angles, dihedral angles, and improper force terms.
+However, they do not contain atomic coordinates.

-The PSF file consists of the following sections related to Qbics:
+The PSF file consists of the following sections relevant to Qbics:

-1. Atoms: Lists the ID, residue information, atom type, charge, mass, etc. for each atom.
+1. Atoms: Lists each atom’s ID, residue information, atom type, charge, mass, etc.

-2. Bonds: Defines the covalent bonding connections.
-Each line contains the IDs of pairs of atoms.
+2. Bonds: Defines covalent bonds between atoms.
+Each line contains the IDs of atom pairs.

 3. Angles: Records bond angles formed by three atoms.
-Each row contains three sets of IDs.
+Each line contains three atomic IDs.

-4. Dihedrals: Defines dihedral (torsion) angles formed by four atoms.
-Each row contains four atomic IDs.
+4. Dihedrals: Defines dihedral (torsion) angles involving four atoms.
+Each line includes four atomic IDs.

-5. Impropers: Mechanical constraints used to maintain molecular planes (e.g., the coplanar structure of the benzene ring), four IDs per row.
+5. Impropers: Represents mechanical constraints used to preserve molecular planarity (e.g., the coplanar structure of a benzene ring).
+Each line contains four atomic IDs.

 6 !NTITLE